-PacifiCorp, Liberty, PG&E, and SDG&E use herbicides.
+PacifiCorp, and Liberty use herbicides.
 Like tree growth regulators, the WSAB is concerned about the impact of herbicides on the environment.
-Utilities must provide more information on herbicide use because herbicide generally kills all the vegetation treated and has cumulative impacts on ecological and human health.
+Utilities must provide more information on herbicide use because herbicides generally kill all the vegetation treated and has cumulative impacts on ecological and human health.
 Additionally, the dead vegetation that remains must be cleared.
 When all vegetation is cleared, there are opportunities for new plants to grow, especially grass, which tends to be more flammable than woody vegetation.

-It could be useful for the WSD to understand the chemical composition of tree growth, regulators, and herbicides, the volume, where and over how big of an area, and with what frequency they are applied.
+It could be useful for the WSD to understand the chemical composition of tree growth regulators and herbicides, the volume, where and over how big of an area, and with what frequency they are applied.
 Further, the SMJUs should explain why these mitigation measures were chosen over other solutions.
-The WMPs should describe whether vegetation is cleared after the application of herbicides.
+The WMPs should explain whether vegetation is cleared after the application of herbicides.